College of Business Graduate Frequently Asked Questions About Applying to MBA and MS Programs

 - I would like to transfer credits into the MBA or MS Program.
 How does this work?

-- When will I hear back about a decision?
+- When will I be notified of a decision?

-- Do I need to take the GMAT?
+- Do I need to take the GMAT/GRE?

 - What is the minimum GPA for admission to Graduate Programs in the College of Business?

 - Where should I send my WES evaluation and any letters of recommendation that weren't submitted online?

 - Is work experience required for admission into Graduate Programs in the College of Business?

 - Can I use work experience towards earning Graduate credits?

 - What is the difference between the MS in Finance and the MBA in Finance?